Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 and difficulty scaling different components of the application under higher load.
 Relecloud\'s near-term objective is to modernize the application to sustain additional volume while maturing development team practices for modern development and operations.
-Intermediate- and longer-term goals include opening the application to direct customers online through multiple web and mobile experiences, improving availability targets, significantly reducing the time required to deliver new features to the application, and scaling different components of the system independently to handle traffic spikes with ease all without compromising security.
-They have chosen Azure as the destination for their application due to its robust global platform and tremendous managed service capabilities that will support Relecloud\'s growth objectives for years to come.
+Intermediate and longer-term goals include opening the application directly to online customers through multiple web and mobile experiences, improving availability targets, significantly reducing the time required to deliver new features to the application, and scaling different components of the system independently to handle traffic spikes without compromising security.
+They have chosen Azure as the destination for their application due to its robust global platform and tremendous managed service capabilities that will support Relecloud's growth objectives for years to come.

 The reference that follows demonstrates the first phase of their